danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [^Madsen]: Madsen, Ole & Møller-Pedersen, Birger & Nygaard, Kristen.
 (1993).
 Object-Oriented Programming in the BETA Programming Language, pp. 16-18.
 [^francis]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.
 [^francis2]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam.
-[^App]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.
+[^App]: *ToFu Go!* is freely available on the Apple App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.
 [^splice]: `splice()` is a p5.js function, see here: https://p5js.org/reference/#/p5/splice.
 [^push]: `push()` is a JavaScript function that is used in an array to add one or more elements to the end of an array, see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push.
 [^Bogost]: Ian Bogost, *Persuasive Games: The Expressive Power of Videogames* (Cambridge, Mass.: MIT Press, 2007) 8.
 Also, see his *Unit Operations: An Approach to Videogame Criticism* (Cambridge, Mass.: MIT Press, 2006).